Leaseweb/heka-symfony2-monolog-decoder/README.md

     tz = "Europe/Amsterdam"

-For debugging purposes you can use the build in `RstEncoder` to see how the fields get serialized:
+For debugging purposes you can use the build-in `RstEncoder` to see how the fields get serialized:

     $ cat /etc/hekad.toml